jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 for type checkers to handle, and their use via `require` deprecated.
 Finally, the release of Jest 26 saw them removed from the `require` function all together.

-### `jest.addMatchers`

-This function was replaced with `expect.extend` in Jest 17, and is scheduled for removal in Jest 27.

-### `jest.resetModuleRegistry`

-This function was renamed to `resetModules` in Jest 15, and is scheduled for removal in Jest 27.

 ### `jest.runTimersToTime`